Ulmus pumila 'Pendula'

 Late 19th-century herbarium leaf-specimens suggest that the epithet 'Pendula' has been attached to more than one form of Siberian elm.

+Not to be confused with the smaller Siberian elm cultivar Ulmus pumila 'Dwarf Weeper'.

 The name 'Weeping Chinese Elm' is now sometimes used for Ulmus parvifolia 'Sempervirens', a cultivar of the true Chinese Elm.

 Description

 Green described 'Pumila' as having pendulous branches bearing small leaves with equal teeth.
 Frank Meyer's clone from China is a straggling, asymmetrical tree with twisting, often level boughs and occasional tangled branch-ends, and with long pendulous pinnate branchlets, like stouter versions of 'Pinnato-ramosa'.
 The latter appear in Meyer's 1913 photograph of a specimen in the Peking Botanic Garden.
 The tree is smaller than 'Pinnato-ramosa' and does not grow to large dimensions.